kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 jaeger-sampler-param
 ```

 All these options (including host) allow environment variables, such as `$HOSTNAME` or `$HOST_IP`.
-In the case of Jaeger, if you have a Jaeger agent running on each machine in your cluster, you can use something like `$HOST_IP` (which can be 'mounted' with the `status.hostIP` fieldpath) to make sure traces will be sent to the local agent.
+In the case of Jaeger, if you have a Jaeger agent running on each machine in your cluster, you can use something like `$HOST_IP` (which can be 'mounted' with the `status.hostIP` fieldpath, as described [here](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#capabilities-of-the-downward-api)) to make sure traces will be sent to the local agent.

 ## Examples